18F/e-manifest/CONTRIBUTING.md

    Default database configuration is stored in `config/database.yml`.
 0. Add the CROMERR account credentials (CDX_USERNAME and CDX_PASSWORD) to `.env`.
 0. Run `rake secret` and set the output as the value for `SECRET_KEY_BASE` in `.env`.
-0. Run `rails s` to start the Rails application.
+0. Run `foreman start`to start the Rails application.
+By default the app will respond to HTTP requests on port 5000.
+Specify a different port by appending `-p $portnumber` to the command.
-0. Go to `http://localhost:3000` and enjoy!
+0. Go to `http://localhost:5000` and enjoy!

 ### Development practices